hyperledger/iroha-2-docs/src/guide/configure/genesis.md

 ## Generation

+You can add various instructions to the genesis block, such as registering new accounts or assets, minting assets.
+You can also register permission tokens and roles as well as grant them to the registered accounts.

+### Generate default genesis block

 You can use `kagami` to generate the default genesis block:

 - Generate a genesis block in JSON format: